WordPress __is an open-source publishing platform.

 We're committed to working with security researchers to resolve the

 vulnerabilities they discover.
-You can help us by following these simple
+You can help us by following these guidelines:

-- Give us a reasonable time to correct the issue before making any information public.
-We care deeply about security, but as an open-source project, our team is mostly comprised of volunteers.
-Because WordPress is distributed software rather than a SaaS, and because it has a large ecosystem of 3rd party integrations, our release process takes longer than others.
-That's necessary to allow us adequate time for various forms of peer-review and testing, to make sure that security fixes don't break millions of websites when they're installed automatically.
+- Be Patient - Give us a reasonable time to correct the issue before you disclose the vulnerability.
+We care deeply about security, but we're an open-source project and our team is mostly comprised of volunteers.
+WordPress powers over 30% of the Web, so changes must undergo multiple levels of peer-review and testing, to make sure that they don't break millions of websites when they're installed automatically.

 Hall of Fame